Avaje Jsonb

 }

-annotation on an abstract class to effectively add @Json Annotations
+annotation on an abstract class to effectively add @Json annotations and even change how the class is constructed

 }